P0700 is one of those codes that shows up… and tells you very little.

 P0700 Symptoms

-- Other transmission-related issues: P0700 can also cause other transmission-related issues, such as grinding or whining noises, burning smells, or fluid leaks.
+- Other transmission-related issues: Grinding noises, whining, burning smells, or fluid leaks.

 What causes P0700?